Want to Know How Many Calories are Burned When You do Housework?

 Top tips to go for the housework burn

-- Plan your housework so you constantly have to run up and down the stairs.
-For example, empty the dishwasher in the kitchen, then make the bed upstairs, then vacuum the living room downstairs, then clean the bathroom upstairs – and so on.
+- Burn extra calories climbing the stairs – plan your housework so you constantly have to run up and down the stairs.
+For example, empty the dishwasher in the kitchen, then make the bed upstairs, then vacuum the living room downstairs, then clean the bathroom upstairs – and so on

 - Keep the laundry basket on the floor when you’re ironing (rather than on a raised surface like a table).
 That way you’ll constantly have to bend and stretch to reach the clothes.